JFLarvoire/NMaker/README.md

-arm64.mak       | Rules for building the Windows 64-bits ARM version of a program bios.mak        | Rules for building the PC BIOS 16-bits version of a program dos.mak         | Rules for building the MS-DOS 16-bits version of a program win32.mak       | Rules for building the Windows 32-bits x86 version of a program win64.mak       | Rules for building the Windows 64-bits amd64 version of a program win95.mak       | Rules for building a win32 version of a program compatible with Windows 95
+arm64.mak       | Rules for building the Windows 64-bits ARM version of a program bios.mak        | Rules for building the PC BIOS 16-bits version of a program dos.mak         | Rules for building the MS-DOS 16-bits version of a program lodos.mak       | Rules for building MS-DOS device drivers and TSRs win32.mak       | Rules for building the Windows 32-bits x86 version of a program win64.mak       | Rules for building the Windows 64-bits amd64 version of a program win95.mak       | Rules for building a win32 version of a program compatible with Windows 95